 Good Character for Kids: How to Teach Generosity to Your Kids

 Most would agree that generosity is a character trait we want our children to possess.
-But in our “me, me, me” culture, it’s harder than ever to raise kids who think of others and want to share what they’ve been blessed with.
+But in our “me, me, me” culture, it’s harder than ever to know how to teach generosity, to raise kids who think of others and share what they have been blessed with.

 Every now and then, let your child take an extra cookie or snack to share with a friend as a treat, or to help out a kid who forgot to bring his lunch.
-You can plant the seed of sharing love with our printable lunchbox notes.
+You can plant the seed of sharing love with our printable lunchbox notes for elementary aged kids or middle and high school.

 When things get cluttered, have your children help clean out their closets and donate some gently-used clothing and toys to a local charity.
 If you’re the one with the clutter problem, try these 6 Solutions for Clutter Problems.